plurid/action-mail/packages/action-mail-parser/javascript/README.md

 The data structure can then be used to `POST` an API endpoint which will take care of responding accordingly to the `action mail`.

-The mail client add-ons take care of parsing and calling the adequate API endpoint.
+The mail client add-ons take care of parsing and calling the adequate API endpoint, with the appropriate authorization token.

 ### World example